elastic/kibana/rfcs/text/0014_notification_service.md

 # Alternatives

-### Threat Cloud as another pluggable storage mechanism.
+### Treat Cloud as another pluggable storage mechanism.
 Kibana notification service collects internal notifications and shows them in the UI for both on-prem and Cloud environments.
 Kibana reuses Notification service implementation on Cloud but enhances it with additional pluggable storage of external notifications.
 ![img](../images/0014/alternative_implementation.png)